-In recent weeks, the concept of Force Majeure has been talked about more than ever in light of the ongoing Coronavirus pandemic.
-This article considers a number of issues that can arise in connection with the drafting of, and reliance on, Force Majeure clauses.
+The concept of “force majeure” was frequently talked about during the Coronavirus pandemic and since.
+A number of issues can arise in connection with the drafting of, and reliance on, force majeure clauses.

-The term has no specific legal definition under English law, so you have to look at the specific contract wording to establish whether the particular factual and legal circumstances and their effects amount to Force Majeure in each case.
-Although these clauses are often superficially quite similar, the detail can be extremely varied not just in terms of how Force Majeure is defined, but also the extent to which the parties are excused from their obligations, whether it triggers a termination right, and the procedures that must be adhered to.
+The term has no specific legal definition under English law, so you have to look at the specific contract wording to establish whether the particular factual and legal circumstances and their effects amount to force majeure in each case.
+Although these clauses are often superficially quite similar, the detail can be extremely varied, not just in terms of how force majeure is defined, but also the extent to which the parties are excused from their obligations, whether it triggers a termination right, and the procedures that must be followed.

-For suppliers, a wide definition of Force Majeure is most helpful.
-Commonly Force Majeure clauses list particular events, such as “pandemics, any action taken by a government or public authority, including without limitation imposing an export or import restriction…”, as well as referring to events “beyond the parties’ reasonable control” and the like.
-When assessing whether Force Majeure will apply in the context of the current COVID-19 outbreak, the specific language used in the contractual definition will be key.
+For suppliers, a wide definition of force majeure is most helpful.
+Commonly force majeure clauses list particular events, such as “pandemics, any action taken by a government or public authority, including without limitation imposing an export or import restriction…”, as well as referring to events “beyond the parties’ reasonable control” and the like.
+When assessing whether force majeure will apply, the specific language used in the contractual definition will be key.

-Often Force Majeure clauses are framed as being of mutual benefit to both the supplier and purchaser under a supply contract.
-In practice, purchasers made find it hard to rely on “conventional” Force Majeure clauses as it may be difficult for a purchaser of unwanted goods or services to be able to establish that its performance of the contract has been prevented, hindered or delayed by the Force Majeure circumstances where the position is that the purchaser simply does not need the supplies anymore.
+Often force majeure clauses are framed as being of mutual benefit to both the supplier and purchaser under a supply contract.
+In practice, purchasers may find it hard to rely on “conventional” force majeure clauses as it may be difficult for a purchaser of unwanted goods or services to be able to establish that its performance of the contract has been prevented, hindered, or delayed by the force majeure circumstances where the position is that the purchaser simply does not need the supplies anymore.